How to use Rails flash messages

 <%= render 'shared/flashes' %\>

-Meanwhile, we have to create a shared file in the shared folder of our views following the convention syntax flashes.html.erb.
+Meanwhile, we have to create a shared file in the shared folder of our views following the convention syntax flashes.html.erb

 The goal of this file is to loop through all flash messages attending to its nature (alert, notice, info, success, etc.).

 At this point, we are also able to style the notifications in the application.
-It makes sense that a notification message has a different style than an error message right? [:notice] and [:info] messages are normally styled smoother and blend with the application view as we do not want to stress the user.
+It makes sense that a notification message has a different style than an error message right? [:notice]

-While [:alert] and [:error] messages are much more eye-catching and tend to use red or yellow bright colours.
+messages are much more eye-catching and tend to use red or yellow bright colours.

-You can add different classes and work on the related .scss file to style the messages in your application or you can use libraries such as Bootstrap that provide notification components to style your flash messages.
+file to style the messages in your application or you can use libraries such as Bootstrap that provide notification components to style your flash messages.
 The Bootstrap alerts component offers different styles based on the intention of the message (primary, secondary, success, danger, warning, info, light and dark).
 It also has the option to easily add a dismissal button (highly recommended to improve the UI/UX of an interface), links inside your string content to redirect the user and content divisors to include additional information sections.

 Below, and to conclude, you will find an example of a shared flash file which loops and displays the different flash messages and uses bootstrap to style the notice and alert notifications: